Understanding The Basics: What Are LCM And GCD

 Real-Life Applications of LCM

-For practical applications of LCM in algebra, check my Beginner’s Guide to Systems of Two Linear Equations.
+For practical applications in algebra, refer to the Beginner’s Guide to Systems of Two Linear Equations.

 Methods for Calculating LCM